FryerTuck/lekrtest/summery.md

 - no ***framework*** was specified, hence "vanilla-js" & "vanilla-css" (plain javascript & css) is assumed
 - no ***javascript detection*** is speciied, but is required to render the best UX, hence it is assumed as necessary and included
 - no ***modern browser feature detection*** is specified, hence it is assumed as necessary and included
-- no ***connection speed monitoring*** was mentioned, hence some "resource-hungry" assets are acquired sparingly.
-This is not included as this is not within the scope of this test, nor implied -or assumed.
+- no ***connection speed monitoring*** was mentioned, hence some "resource-hungry" assets are acquired sparingly; this feature is not included as this is not within the scope of this test, nor implied -or assumed.

 #### regarding images
 1. the user may have an impressive piece of tech, though the network they use to connect to the internet may be less impressive, depending on location, ISP, bandwidth-cap, signal quality, etc. -especially when targeting an international audience (-or international publisher franchise)